Kasseri Cheese vs Pecorino Romano Cheese

 Kasseri's texture can be described as "firm to hard".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Kasseri Cheese has a rich flavor.
+Kasseri Cheese has a rich taste.
 Kasseri's aroma can be described as "flowery".
-Pecorino Romano Cheese has a sharp, salty flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging